verge-io/docs/docs/knowledge-base/posts/preinstall-checklist.md

 ---

 ## Main Items
-- [ ] Site Survey completed and approved by VeregOS
+- [ ] Site Survey completed and approved by VergeOS
 - [ ] ISO downloaded and installed on a USB drive
 - [ ] Encryption Key USB installed and ready (if enabling encryption)
-- [ ] Nodes powered up with ISO booted to VeregOS Install screen
+- [ ] Nodes powered up with ISO booted to VergeOS Install screen
 - [ ] Crash cart ready if applicable
 - [ ] Remote screen share capability or remote IPMI access (WAN or VPN)